 If this is you, tell someone how you feel.
 Ask an adult for help.
-Call a suicide hotline, like the National Suicide Prevention Hotline at 1-800-273-TALK (8255).
+Call a suicide hotline, like 1-800-SUICIDE or the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
 Reach out for the help you deserve.

 Local and national suicide hotlines or crisis centers offer guidance and support in an emergency.
 They are staffed by trained professionals who can help you without ever knowing your name or seeing your face.
 All calls are confidential — no one you know will find out that you've called.
 They are there to help you figure out how to work through tough situations.
 Most national hotlines are staffed 24 hours a day, 7 days a week.

 If you feel suicidal, you can also call 911 or go to the emergency room.
 Mental health crises are just as much of an emergency as physical health crises.